Privacy

 Links to other sites

-This website contains links to other websites.
-The Commission is not responsible for the content, security and privacy practices of these websites.
+QRIC provides links to external websites from its website.
+These sites are not under the control of QRIC, and as such, QRIC is not responsible for the content, security and privacy practices of these websites.

 This is a Queensland Government website.
-Email correspondence sent to this site will be treated as a public record and will be retained as required by the Public Records Act 2002 and other relevant regulations.
-It will also be subject to the provisions of the Right to Information Act 2009 (PDF) and Information Privacy Act 2009 (PDF).
+Email correspondence sent to this site may be treated as a public record and may be retained as required by the Public Records Act 2023 (Qld) and other relevant legislation.
+It will also be subject to the provisions of the Right to Information Act 2009 (PDF) and IP Act (PDF).

-Your name and address details will not be added to a mailing list and nor will we disclose these details to third parties without your consent unless required by law.
-However, email messages may be monitored by our web support staff for system trouble shooting and maintenance purposes.
+Your name and address details will not be added to a mailing list, nor will QRIC disclose these details to third parties without your consent unless required by law.
+Email messages may be monitored by our web support staff for system trouble shooting and maintenance purposes.

 Obtaining access to your personal information

-If you want to access your personal information that is in the custody and control of the Commission please contact the Right to Information Officer:
+If you want to access your personal information that is in the custody and control of QRIC please contact the Right to Information Officer:

 RTI Officer